James (Colby) Colbertson (President)

 Jay Rehani (Treasurer)

 Jay Rehani is currently a junior pursuing a B.S in Business Studies with a concentration in Accounting.
 His goal is to pass the CPA exam after graduation and develop his career as an accounting professional.
 As the current treasurer of Model UN, I have been able to apply my accounting skills to an immersive experience.
 In his words, "Model UN has been a tremendous experience that has allowed me to discuss real-world issues, while allowing me to develop my debating and research skills through preparing and participating at NMUN conferences".
 Additionally, Jay is a Student Fellow at the Stockton Center for Community Engagement and a Resident Assistant (RA) in Atlantic City.

 Dr. Tina Zappile (Dr. Z) (Faculty Advisor)

 Dr. Tina Zappile is an Associate Professor of Political Science at Stockton University (NJ) where she teaches international relations, international political economy, international law and organizations, Consumer Culture, and Go Global!- an online interdisciplinary summer course for incoming first-year students.
-She is also the lead designer for the Global Challenges curriculum for American Association of State Colleges and Universities (AASCU)’s National Blended Course Consortium (NBCC).
+She is also the lead author of Smart Sparrow and American Association of State Colleges and Universities (AASCU)’s Global Challenges course.
 Her research on trade agreements, international financial institutions, and voting in international organizations has appeared in World Development, International Studies Perspectives, Global Economic Governance and the Development Practices of the Multilateral Development Banks (edited volume), Democratization of International Institutions Report (edited volume), Double Helix, and Journal of International Political Theory.
 She is also a mom and USMS swimmer (open water & pool).